-The last loose thread of the Miami Heat dynasty, short lived as it was, has finally been stitched into the end of things quilt.
-Ray Allen announced his retirement and with it is this truth: there will never be a knock off copy of the Heat team 2010-2014.
-That team simply has no NBA peer in terms of fanaticism, hate, love, exceptionalism and brotherhood.
-No team ever had to endure as much, had to fight through rage, perception, cliches and general dislike.
+The last loose thread of the Miami Heat dynasty, short lived as it was, has been stitched into the end of things quilt.
+First up.
+Ray Allen and the Hall of Fame.
+Allen will be remembered as a member of the Heat team, an iconic collection of talent that triggered fanaticism, hate, love, exceptionalism and brotherhood.
+No team ever had to endure as much, had to fight through rage, perception, cliche and general dislike.

 In spite of all the outside noise, as teams go, the Heat were a special group, one for the ages.
 As teams go, they were a little bit less than advertised.
 They only won two championships.
 They didn’t live up to what was promised when they came together in that now legendary press conference.
 They expected the NBA earth to submit in the face of their exceptionalism.
 That didn’t happen.

 The last Heat title was possible because of Chris Bosh and then Ray Allen; that was, in itself, a grand irony.
 The team that was all about LeBron James and Dwyane Wade was suddenly all about Chris Bosh and Ray Allen and Game 6.
 Just as Metta World Peace saved the legacy of Kobe Bryant with his 3-point shot in Game 7 of the 2010 NBA Finals, Ray Allen secured the legacy of LeBron James.